A rotator cuff injury is inflammation or damage to the muscles and tendons in your shoulder.

 Your subacromial bursa can also become inflamed – this is called bursitis.

-This is when one or more of your muscles and tendons that make up your rotator cuff tear.
+This is when one or more of the muscles and tendons that make up your rotator cuff tear.
 You can have a partial tear or a full-thickness tear.
-It may be as a result of trauma, such as a fall, or because of tiny tears in the tendon caused by use and wear over time.
+It may be as a result of trauma, such as a fall.
+Or because of tiny tears in the tendon caused over time by overuse and wear.

 Symptoms of a rotator cuff injury include:

-The pain may come on gradually if you have tendinopathy, but your pain may be severe and sudden if you tear your rotator cuff because of a fall.
+The pain may come on gradually if you have tendinopathy.
+But your pain may be severe and sudden if you tear your rotator cuff because of an accident or fall.

 These symptoms may be caused by problems other than rotator cuff injuries.
 If you have any of these symptoms, see your GP for advice.